CaesarDGreat/Bambu-Lab-X1C-Manual-Filament-Change-Without-AMS/README.md

 - added M104 preheat in various places to reduce wait time by maybe a few seconds
 - overall rearranged and cleaned up some gcode for efficiency

+This works on my X1C with limited testing.
+Use at your own risk!

 Original ReadMe from EukaDesigns:

 # Custom G-Code for Bambu Studio